Sleep, eat, repeat.

 If you’re finding that staying in the backyard is getting a little old, take it a step further by grabbing one person (remembering that there is a limit on how many people may leave the house for essential activities such as exercise) or a pet, and going for a walk around the block.

-By the time you get back home, you’ll find that you’ve probably explored parts of your neighbourhood you haven’t quite noticed yet.
+By the time you get back home, you’ll find that you’ve probably explored parts of your neighborhood you haven’t quite noticed yet.

 It’s the little things that count.